kissllm/.github/profile/README.md

 ### 6. Generate /etc/fstab, time zone, etc.

+    genfstab -U -p / >> /etc/fstab

 "genfstab" is a bash script, you can run it outside chroot if you do not want to install bash in kiss

-    genfstab -U -p / >> /etc/fstab
+    /mnt/genfstab -U -p /mnt/kiss >> /mnt/kiss/etc/fstab

 ### 7. Boot into it.